grkmkcgl/msp430_schoolLab/README.md

 # msp430_schoolLab
 lab homeworks for microprocessor lesson at university

-projects are written in code composer studio
+projects are written in code composer studio using C and assembly programming languages